Ferrum maintains a tradition of a comprehensive academic program built on a liberal

-To appeal, the student must submit a letter of appeal to the Financial Aid Appeals
+To appeal, the 150% limitation, the student must submit a letter of appeal to the

-Appeals MUST contain the following: Why the student failed to make Satisfactory Academic Progress;
+Appeals MUST contain: Why the student failed to make Satisfactory Academic Progress;

 and what the student will do, or what has changed in the student’s situation that